-Personalised and customised content has been shown to deliver more dynamic experiences, more user engagements, higher conversion rates, and better customer satisfaction.
+Personalized and customized content has been shown to deliver more dynamic experiences, more user engagements, higher conversion rates, and better customer satisfaction.
 Two ways help to gear up web applications or mobile applications to achieve a higher degree of user engagement: personalisation and customisation.

 For example, see the figure below to understand the difference between customization and personalization.

-In this context, a personalised app would automatically decrease my application volume, maybe using machine learning algorithms or personalised user profile.
-A customised app would provide me with an interface where I can decrease the volume.
+In this context, a personalized app would automatically decrease my application volume, maybe using machine learning algorithms or personalized user profile.
+A customized app would provide me with an interface where I can decrease the volume.
 To point out explicitly, customisation requires user intervention.
 Personalisation auto initiates the system based on user preferences and needs.
 For example, in this study , we use

-Natural Language Processingto build personalised treatment of mental health problems using patient-authored text data.
+to build personalized treatment of mental health problems using patient-authored text data.

 It refers to instruction that is placed to learning needs, tailored to learning preferences, and tailored to the specific interests of different learners.